YLMustafa/citi_bikes/README.md

 Summary of insights and recommendations presented in:
 [Insert link or path to PowerPoint or PDF presentation]

-•Note: Visualisations and analyses presented here support understanding the earliest Citi Bike usage patterns, informing system development and urban mobility planning.•
+*Note: Visualisations and analyses presented here support understanding the earliest Citi Bike usage patterns, informing system development and urban mobility planning.*